rapidsai/cuspatial/cpp/doxygen/developer_guide/BENCHMARKING.md

 `cpp/benchmarks/point_in_polygon.cu`.
 Each feature (or set of related features) should have its own benchmark source file named `<feature>{.cu,cpp}`.

-In the interest of improving compile time, whenever possible, test source files should be `.cpp` files because `nvcc` is slower than `gcc` in compiling host code.
-Note that `thrust::device_vector` includes device code, and so must only be used in `.cu` files. `rmm::device_uvector`, `rmm::device_buffer` and the various `column_wrapper` types described in [Testing](TESTING.md) can be used in `.cpp` files, and are therefore preferred in test code over `thrust::device_vector`.

-Testing header-only APIs requires CUDA compilation so should be done in `.cu` files.

 ## CUDA Asynchrony and benchmark accuracy

 CUDA computations and operations like copies are typically asynchronous with respect to host code, so it is important to carefully synchronize in order to ensure the benchmark timing is not stopped before the feature you are benchmarking has completed.
 An RAII helper class `cuda_event_timer` is provided in `cpp/benchmarks/synchronization/synchronization.hpp` to help with this.
 This class can also optionally clear the GPU L2 cache in order to ensure cache hits do not artificially inflate performance in repeated iterations.

 ## Data generation